“Weathering Paints” is an innovative product that is a game-changer for realistic effects on reduction models. Like a liquid pigment,

 so they do not tend to clog the airbrush.
 They do not require dilution.
 But airbrushing is just one of many options.

-"Weathering paint: Dried standard heavy mud" is is very versatile and will fit into a wide variety of settings.
+"Weathering paint: Dried standard light mud" is very universal and will fit into a wide variety of settings.

 - mixing with sand and “Pigment Cement” to the desired consistency, from thick mud for tracks to splashes of paint on the body,